shrikrishnau/USAccidentsAnalysis/README.md

 ## Some Important insights from the Analysis

-1)No Data for Alaska.
+* No Data for Alaska.
-2)Number of accidents per city decreases exponentially.
+* Number of accidents per city decreases exponentially.
-3)Less that 5% of Cities reported the total number of accidents greater than 1000.
+* Less that 5% of Cities reported the total number of accidents greater than 1000.
-4)About 1110 cities have reported only 1 case of an accident.
+* About 1110 cities have reported only 1 case of an accident.
-5)The higher number of accidents occur during the winter months which not necessarily mean that more accidents occur during cold weather, but the fact that more people are out on the streets as December is Christmas month and people go shopping a lot.
+* The higher number of accidents occur during the winter months which not necessarily mean that more accidents occur during cold weather, but the fact that more people are out on the streets as December is Christmas month and people go shopping a lot.
-6)Top 5 cities in terms of number of accidents Miami 106966 Los Angeles 68956 Orlando 54691 Dallas 41979 Houston 39448
+* Top 5 cities in terms of number of accidents Miami 106966 Los Angeles 68956 Orlando 54691 Dallas 41979 Houston 39448
-7)Top 5 States in terms of number of accidents CA 795868 FL 401388 TX 149037 OR 126341 VA 113535
+* Top 5 States in terms of number of accidents CA 795868 FL 401388 TX 149037 OR 126341 VA 113535
-8)The states with most number of accidents correspondingly also rank in the top states by count of population.
+* The states with most number of accidents correspondingly also rank in the top states by count of population.
-9)New York despite having a high population has a considerably low count of accidents.
+* New York despite having a high population has a considerably low count of accidents.
-10)A high percentage of accidents occur between 2 P.M and 6 P.M.
+* A high percentage of accidents occur between 2 P.M and 6 P.M.
-11)Chance of accidents happening during weekdays is higher than during weekends.
+* Chance of accidents happening during weekdays is higher than during weekends.
-12)Winter months have more accident count.
+* Winter months have more accident count.
-13)There has been a gradual increase in the number of accidents over the year which can be attributed to increase in number of vehicles on the streets.
+* There has been a gradual increase in the number of accidents over the year which can be attributed to increase in number of vehicles on the streets.

 ## Acknowledgments